---Each essay assignment will come with a list of 6-15 goals or "specifications".

---Essays that accomplish all goals receive a grade of "P" (for "publish").

---Essays that accomplish fewer than all goals receive a grade of "R/R" (for "revise and resubmit").

---Essays receiving a grade of "R/R" can be re-written numerous times, if necessary.

---Grades are not averaged; a "P" on re-written essay trumps all previous "R/R" on same assignment.

---Students who receive a grade of "P" on Essay 1, Annotated Bibliography Prospectus, receive a grade of "D" for the course.

---Students who receive grades of "P" on Essays 1 and 2, receive a grade of "C" for the course.

---Students who receive grades of "P" on Essays 1, 2, and 3 receive a grade of "B" for the course.

---Students may attempt Essay 2 only after having received a "P" on Essay 1.

---Students may attempt Essay 3 only after having received "P's" on Essays 1 and 2.

---Professor will attempt to return essays within one or two working days (24-48 hours) of their submission to turnitin.com

---Students may re-submit essays up to five times per week-once for every business day.

---Students may re-submit essays through the last day of class, November 28 2018 at 5:00

-PM.
-No essays will be accepted after 5PM on 11/27 for any reason. .

---Professor will try to update student periodically on student's progress.
+- -- Each essay assignment will come with a list of 6-15 goals or "specifications". - --Essays that accomplish all goals receive a grade of "P" (for "publish"). - --Essays that accomplish fewer than all goals receive a grade of "R/R" (for "revise and resubmit"). - --Essays receiving a grade of "R/R" can be re-written numerous times, if necessary. - --Grades are not averaged; a "P" on re-written essay trumps all previous "R/R" on same assignment. - --Professor will attempt to return essays within one or two working days (24-48 hours) of their submission to turnitin.com - --Students may re-submit essays up to five times per week-once for every business day. - --Students may re-submit essays through the last day of class, Wednesday, May 1 at 5:00 PM.
+No essays will be accepted after 5PM on 5/1 for any reason. - --Professor will try to update student periodically on student's progress.
 Update may take the form of face-to-face or email communication.